Writers were blindly matched for a collaborative writing project with another writer. The resulting stories/poems appear below.

 Interested writers chose which genre they wanted to write (fiction or poetry).
 Writers were randomly matched as a starter or maybe a finisher on the theme of APRIL SHOWERS.
 All teams consisted of two people who each had three weeks for their portion of the story/poem.
 Final stories/poems were read at the April 16th unveiling.

-RESULTS OF 2015 WRITERS SMATCHUP WITH THE THEME OF "MOTHER"
+ALSO SEE RESULTS OF 2015 WRITERS SMATCHUP THEME "MOTHER"

 "April Showers" Lyrid Meteor Showers Appear Annually Approximately April 16-26